 Although there is no way to nullify a legitimate contract, consumers may be able to void the contract if they can show it is illegitimate.
 For example, state law requires car dealers to disclose in writing any expenses such as finance costs, insurance charges and taxes before the contract is signed.
 If they don't, it could be grounds for throwing the contract out.

 Although the sale of a car is final under state law as soon as the customer signs it, service contracts don't follow the same rule.
-In fact, customers can cancel a service contract for a full refund within 10 days of signing it, according to the state's insurance commissioner.
+In fact, customers can cancel a service contract for a full refund within 10 days of signing it.
 It's possible to get a partial refund even 30 days or more after signing the contract, but the refund is usually much smaller and prorated against the contract term.